kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 = 1.8.6 =

 * Release date: 2015-09-28
-* Replace parameter "numberposts" with "posts_per_page" in post relationships query.
+* Replaced parameter "numberposts" with "posts_per_page" in post relationships query.
 * Fixed a meta post data before use and if is too complex just do not handle this in Types.
 * Fixed a problem with selecting file in child tabele when is no WYSIWYG or other file field on edit screen.
 * When we get User Group we added information about affected roles.